melowntech/workshop/tutorials/gpx-viewer.rst

             });
     }

-Simple example showing how to render dynamic features can be found `here <https://jsfiddle.net/ec2gh95a/>`_ .
+A simple example showing how to render dynamic features can be found `here <https://jsfiddle.net/ec2gh95a/>`_ .

-Displaying the Track Height Profile
+Displaying Track Height Profile
-"""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""

-How do we get height profile of the track?
+How do we get the height profile of the track?
 We are able to get track geometry in physical SRS.
-From that geometry we can get length of each line segment and total length of all line segments together.
-Next thing are heights for each track point.
-We are able to do that by converting point coordinates from physical SRS to public SRS.
-So we collect heights of all track points and together with line segment lengths we can plot track height profile.
-The most simple way for plotting height profile is to use `HTML Canvas<https://www.w3schools.com/graphics/canvas_reference.asp>`_.
+From that geometry we can get the length of each line segment and the total length of all line segments together.
+The next thing are heights for each track point.
+We are able to do that by converting point coordinates from the physical SRS to the so called public SRS, which is normally lat-lon coordinates plus height above sea level.
+We collect heights of all track points and together with line segment lengths we can plot the height profile.
+The easiest way to plot the profile is to use `HTML Canvas<https://www.w3schools.com/graphics/canvas_reference.asp>`_.

 .. image:: gpx-viewer-final.jpg